-- An argument summary should represent the main reasoning well. - How much subjectiveness should be kept, depends on the application. - Research on how to best summarize argumentation is still limited.
-The work of Alshomary et al. (2020b) was the first to explicitly raise this question.
+- An argument summary should represent the main reasoning well. - How much subjectiveness should be kept, depends on the application. - Not much research exists so far on how to best summarize argumentation.
+The work of Alshomary et al. (2020b) is the first to explicitly raise this question.